 - 1. allow targeted learning for multiple trainees - 2. be alongside our normal surgical practice - 3. make use of wastage time during our surgical practice - 4. produce multiple items of evidence of trainee development for their portfolio

 Each scenario demonstrated ensures that:

-- 1. Although the trainer facilitates the discussion, the recording of the case is undertaken by the trainee - Each discussion concludes with an action plan that tasks the trainee with further development areas for development.
-Such development should be discussed in terms of follow up actions that will extend the trainee's technical proficiency and clinical skills.
+- 1. Although the trainer facilitates the discussion, the recording of the case is undertaken by the trainee - 2.
+Each discussion concludes with an action plan that tasks the trainee with further development

 Observational Tools